“What’s In YOUR Data Architecture?” Part Two

 The enterprise data model is guided by modeling standards, especially naming conventions for entities and attributes.
 Each subject area view in the enterprise data model is developed collaboratively with data stewards and other subject matter experts.
 Data architects facilitate and coordinate these efforts through workshops and review sessions.
 The data model is developed and refined iteratively over time.

-The enterprise data model by itself is not enough.
+Although it is an essential part of an enterprise data architecture, the enterprise data model by itself is not enough.
 The model is part of the overall enterprise architecture.
 It is critical to understand how data relates to business strategy, process, organization, application systems and technology infrastructure.
-In Part Three, I’ll introduce how this is done through information value chain analysis and related data delivery architecture.
+This is done through information value chain analysis and related data delivery architecture.